Python Learning Path for Professionals: The 4-Phase Plan

 If you came in already knowing SQL well, you can move faster through this phase.
 I have written separately about the SQL to Python transition if that is your situation.

-Phase 3: AI Tools at the Right Depth (Months 4 to 6)
+Phase 3: AI Tools at the Right Depth (in parallel with Phase 2)

 This phase runs in parallel with Phase 2, not after it.
 This is the phase most professionals get wrong.
 They either skip it entirely (and write Python the way it was written in 2015) or they front-load it (and never build the foundations to know when the AI tool is wrong).